RynTurtle/Snappingbot-Commands/README.md

 ## Info
 ---
 IF YOU HAVE ANY SUGGESTIONS/IDEAS TYPE +suggest (suggestion) in any chat that has snappingbot - this will write  your username and suggestion onto a file which i will check regularly :)

-The bot is currently only online when my pc is on, I am saving up for a raspberry pi and will set it up within a few months. :)

 Apod changes at Midnight Eastern time (US East Coast).